lfkeitel/asml-sim/README.md

 To get the full addresss: `~label`

+The special label `~$` references the address of the current instruction.
+Offsets may be used as normal.

 ## Instruction Set

 In the table below, the first column is the opcode in hexadecimal.
 The second column is a syntax